ReDI-School/ux_ui_bootcamp/README.md

 ## Contributors
 A big thank you to everyone who is contributing to this repository.

+_We will gradually add your preferred profile (LinkedIn, Github, ...) and your form of contribution to this section._

 ## Licencia & Copyright
 All material from this repo is from (c) ReDI School of Digital Integration.